-Many US based process manufactures know that an investment in automation is critical for maintaining a competitive advantage.
+Many US-based process manufacturers know that an investment in automation is critical for maintaining a competitive advantage.
 Companies may have looked at automation as a series of stand-alone projects, vs. approaching automation from an integrated strategic level on a company-wide basis.
-This approach can result in low ROI, because while the projects may have been successful from a technical standpoint, they do not achieve the desired overall results to affect the bottom line.
+This approach can result in low ROI because while the projects may have been successful from a technical standpoint, they do not achieve the desired overall results to affect the bottom line.

 Automation should be viewed as a key part of the overall business strategy in 2016, not just a series of independent projects.
 This will help make a connection between your business and automation strategy and how the two are closely aligned.

-Automation is best implemented into an environment where the equipment is seamless and intuitive.
+Automation is best implemented in an environment where the equipment is seamless and intuitive.
 The automation should flow with the conventional manufacturing methods, create an obvious workflow, robust capability, and common operator interface.
-The result is a automation plan that achieves superior performance objectives and is welcomed by the workforce.
+The result is an automation plan that achieves superior performance objectives and is welcomed by the workforce.

 Unlocking the full potential of automation requires planning and can result in significant monetary and labor savings.
 Some items to take into account for effective automation include: